prem9910/Java-Practices/Basics/Methods/README.md

 ### Types of Methods

-1.  ``*Instance Methods:*`` Belong to an instance of a class.
+1.  **Instance Methods**: Belong to an instance of a class.
 They require an object of the class to be created before they can be called.

-2.  ``*Static Methods:*`` Belong to the class rather than any object instance.
+2.  **Static Methods**: Belong to the class rather than any object instance.
 They can be called without creating an instance of the class.

-3.  ``**Abstract Methods:**`` Declared without an implementation.
+3.  **Abstract Methods**: Declared without an implementation.
 They must be implemented by subclasses.
 They are used in abstract classes and interfaces.

 ### Method Overloading